Henry Bennett Centre patients subjected to overcrowding, degrading treatment - Chief Ombudsman

 Staff burnout was also a concern on Puna Maatai, due to overcrowding, lack of resources, and the high and complex needs of service users from the courts and prisons, and patients with intellectual disabilities.

-Boshier said there are plans to address overcrowding, and reduce the use of seclusion and restraint.

-"However, I've had to repeat recommendations made during earlier inspections which is of concern."

-While other wards were generally clean and tidy, he described the Puna Poipoi Forensic Rehabilitation Ward as not fit for purpose; bedrooms were small with inadequate storage and no ventilation, and there weren't enough showers and toilets.
+While other wards were generally clean and tidy, he described the Puna Poipoi Forensic Rehabilitation Ward as not fit-for-purpose; bedrooms were small with inadequate storage and no ventilation, and there weren't enough showers and toilets.

-"While I am pleased to hear that the DHB is taking steps to address a number of identified issues, my role is to report on the conditions and treatment for people who are being detained, as they were at the time of the inspection."

 This is the first time Boshier has released reports into the conditions and treatment of people held in New Zealand's public health and disability facilities.

-All reports on public health and disability facilities will be considered for publication in the future.
+"Over the past six months the DHB has opened seven additional bedrooms and has contracted a community provider to accommodate an additional 10 bedrooms."

+This had reduced occupancy to closer to 100 per cent, it said.

-The Government recently announced funding of $100 million to replace the Henry Rongomau Bennett Centre with a new facility due to open in 2023.
+The DHB said the Government's recently announced $100 million building to replace the HRBC, due to open in 2023, couple with initiatives to increase community care, was expected to deliver benefits for the community and staff.

+Addressing the criticism over seclusion and restraint, the DHB said physical restraint referred in most cases to bandages used to restrict movement to prevent the person repeatedly harming themselves.

+"There have been an increased number of patients with acute and complex needs, often complicated by the use of methamphetamine and other synthetic agents, who unfortunately are more likely to attempt self-harm or attempt to harm others."